coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    the scope is limited to the argument itself.
-It does not propagate to subterms but the subterms that, after interpretation of the notation, turn to be themselves arguments of a reference are interpreted accordingly to the arguments scopes bound to this reference.
+It does not propagate to subterms but the subterms that, after interpretation of the notation, turn to be themselves arguments of a reference are interpreted accordingly to the argument scopes bound to this reference.

    .. cmdv:: Arguments @qualid : clear scopes

-      Arguments scopes can be cleared with :n:`Arguments @qualid : clear scopes`.
+      This command can be used to clear argument scopes of :token:`qualid`.

    .. cmdv:: Arguments @qualid {+ @name%scope} : extra scopes